 Some alternative investments are attractive simply because they offer a high ceiling that may not be possible with other types of investments.

 Some, but not all, alternative investments can serve as a source of investment through dividends or rental income.
-If living off dividends is your goal, you should consider adding some alternative investments to your portfolio.
+If living off dividends is your goal, you should consider adding some alternative assets to your portfolio.

 Not Dependent on the Stock Market